 - Rubbish bags

-You may like to consider taking out public liability insurance if you will be organising regular litter picks.
+You may like to consider taking out public liability insurance if you will be organising regular events with lots of participants.

 Before you start your cleanup, gather your volunteers together for a briefing to let them know about: